Lee Soon-jae

-Lee Soon-jae (born November 16, 1934) is a South Korean actor.
-He has had a prolific career on the small and big screen spanning over six decades, and was given a second-class Eungwan Order of Cultural Merit for his work as an actor.
-Lee made his debut on the TV screen in 1961 with the first drama of KBS' opening Should I become a human too.
+Lee Soon-jae (November 16, 1934 – November 25, 2025) was a South Korean actor.
+He had a prolific career on the small and big screen spanning over six decades, and was given a second-class Eungwan Order of Cultural Merit for his work as an actor.
+Lee made his debut on television in 1961 with KBS's first drama Should I become a human too.

 Early life and education

-Lee was born in Hoeryong, North Hamgyong Province, now part of North Korea.
+Lee was born in Hoeryong, North Hamgyong Province, now part of North Korea, on November 16, 1934.
 When he was four years old, his family moved to Seoul where Lee's grandparents were living.
 Lee's grandfather ran a small real estate business, while his father produced and sold soaps.
-Lee was raised in the neighborhood of Ahyeon-dong, and graduated from Seoul High School and the prestigious Seoul National University.
-He also holds an insurance planning license as celebrities without the license cannot become endorsers or spokespeople of related products.
+Lee was raised in the neighbourhood of Ahyeon-dong, and graduated from Seoul High School and Seoul National University.

-Lee interest in acting begin around the 1950s, when films from various countries came into Korea, and Lee Soon-jae began to have a longing for 'art' while watching these works.
-He mainly watched Italian, French, and British works.
-He was especially impressed by Italian films that pursued neo-realism.
-Also, while watching American works that coexist commercial and artistic aspects, he thought that it would be nice if he could act like that.
-When he went to England of UK, he saw Shakespeare's Hamlet, Richard III, and Romeo and Juliet.
-He really liked Laurence Olivier.
-He really was a regal artist.
-Lee decide to do acting in the winter of his second year at university.

-Lee wanted to go on stage in a play, so he went to work every day at 'East Salon' coffee shop on Myeongdong street where Lee Hae-rang worked.
-Lee Hae-rang's father, a doctor in Busan, made it for his son to live on because his son couldn't make money in theater.
-It was a gathering place for artists and writers.
-Poets like Park In-hwan and Kim Soo-young were regulars.
+Lee's interest in acting started around the 1950s, when films from various countries came into Korea.
+He mainly watched Italian, French, and British works; he was especially impressed by Italian films that pursued neo-realism and wished he could act like actors appearing in American works where commercial and artistic aspects coexisted.
+He was lated impressed by Shakespeare's Hamlet, Richard III, and Romeo and Juliet when he visited England.
+Lee decided to do acting while in his second year at university.
+Wanting to go on stage in a play, he went to work every day at the East Salon coffee shop on Myeongdong street, a gathering place for artists and writers led by Lee Hae-rang.